 U visas are available to victims of criminal activity in the U.S. However, in order to apply for this visa the crime that transpired needs to be a qualifying crime.
 One of the most usual crimes is domestic violence.
 The victim should have suffered significant physical or mental abuse produced by criminal activity.

 With so many immigrants women in the U.S. sadly many are vulnerable to exploitation.
-This is why federal law provides ways to protect these women and you can also hire a U visa lawyer Miami in order to do so .
+This is why federal law provides ways to protect these women and you can also hire a U visa lawyer Miami in order to do so.
 Congress has made changes to immigration laws.
 For example, we have VAWA created in 1994 to defend women against violence, which includes ways for immigrant women to find support through “self-petitioning.”
-Then we got the Act of 2000 with new immigration relief forms to help victims of violent crimes (U visas) and victims of sexual trafficking or assault (T visas).
+We then got the Act of 2000 with new immigration relief forms to help victims of violent crimes (U visas) and victims of sex trafficking or assault (T visas).

 In order to apply for this visa you must first complete several steps: